melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 # Encoding Decorated Trees

-Each nonterminal gets its own kind of node.
+Each nonterminal gets its own type of node.
 For example, if we have nonterminals
 ```
 nonterminal Foo;
 nonterminal Bar;
 ```
-we will have node kinds
+we will have node types
 ```
 Kind node_Foo.
 Kind node_Bar.